top of page

 When Do Food Truck Vendor Fees Make Sense?

 When considering whether to pay a vendor fee, it's important to evaluate the event’s overall value.
 Corporate events, wedding receptions, and private events typically don’t charge vendor fees.
 These events usually focus on providing a meaningful experience and don’t require fees for participation.
+If you’re planning an event like this, feel free to browse our catering menus to get an idea of the delicious food we offer.

 However, public events like festivals in Chattanooga, TN or car shows in Chattanooga, TN often charge vendor fees.
 For these events, food trucks should carefully assess whether the event provides enough value in return, such as guaranteed attendance or a proven succuss record with their promotional efforts, before committing to any vendor fees.